 If a balance due remains (amount greater than zero), the system returns to the Main Flow where the system displays the balance due as the default tender amount and prompts the operator to select a tender type or select an option.

-If there is no balance due, the use case ends and the system returns to the calling use case.
+If there is no balance due, then the Check for Signature Capture alternate flow executes for each tender in the transaction.

+The use case ends and the system returns to the calling use case.

 Alternate Flows